I am a woman obsessed with pearls.

 Pearls are the embodiment of the promise that good will overcome evil.

-Each pearl began as the smallest injury or insult, a breach of manners that none of us noticed.
+Each pearl began as the smallest injury or insult, a breach of manners that no one else noticed.

 The oyster noticed, though.
 It mulled it over.
 Quietly.
 In darkness.
 Day after day.

-Layer upon layer, covering that affront with goodness until beauty was all that remained.
+Layer upon layer, covering that insult with goodness until beauty was all that remained.
 And we’re proud to display what remained.

 If we drilled down to the center of these beauties, would we see the insult or injury that began the good work?
 Why would we want to?
 It cannot be undone.